 Because women have longer life expectancies than men, with a greater chance of an insurance claim, women generally pay more for coverage than men.
 Long-term care insurance policies contain an elimination period (30, 60 or 90 days) which represents the number of days you pay for care before the policy starts to pay out.
 And, as with other types of insurance, there’s always the chance that you may not require long-term care or use the policy at all.

-Research and compare
+Research and Compare Insurance Policies

 Careful consideration of your personal financial situation and potential long-term health needs are essential when deciding whether long-term care insurance is necessary.
 Because long-term care insurance policies are non-standardized, there is flexibility in designing a policy specific to your unique circumstances.
 However, it may be difficult to compare policies across insurers on price alone.
 Rather, policies should be compared based on factors such as the amount of money provided in benefits, the deductible period, inflation adjustments and the degree of medical underwriting required.